Skip to main content

 Yes, switch sites

-The Umbrawarra Gorge Nature Park protects a beautiful isolated gorge with steep red cliffs and a creek that meanders through it in the early to mid dry season.
+Umbrawarra Gorge Nature Park protects an isolated gorge with steep red cliffs and a creek that meanders through it.

 The Wagiman Aboriginal people are the traditional owners of this area, and ancient Aboriginal art adorns the gorge walls.
-The car park near the entrance of the gorge was the site of a tin mine in the early 1900s.

 No water is available, so please bring your own supplies.
 Camping fees apply.
-Please note that during the tropical season, especially after rain, the road may be closed.

 Entry cost